🔧 vast_id Configuration

 Description

-This section defines critical system security policies by writing configuration blocks to key files under /etc/security/
+This section defines critical system security policies by writing configuration blocks to key files under /etc/security/.
+It configures:

 - Maximum file descriptor limits (